April 28, 2023

-Colleges and universities in the Rocky Mountain region who have formed Water Environment Federation (WEF)/American Water Works Association (AWWA) student chapters will be competing in the Annual Rocky Mountain Student Design Competition.
-This competition is intended for both undergraduate and graduate students, who will compete in teams to showcase their designs for wastewater treatment processesStudent Design Competition
+Colleges and universities in the Rocky Mountain region that have formed Water Environment Federation (WEF)/American Water Works Association (AWWA) student chapters have the opportunity to compete in the Annual Rocky Mountain Student Design Competition.
+This competition is open to both undergraduate and graduate students who compete in teams to showcase their designs for wastewater treatment processes.

-The winning team will be awarded with a funded trip for members to compete at the National Student Design Competition at WEFTEC in September.
-This is an excellent opportunity for students to showcase wastewater treatment applications in Colorado to a nation-wide audience, and to connect with a host of wastewater professionals.
+The team that wins the regional competition is awarded a funded trip to compete at the National Student Design Competition at WEFTEC.
+This is an excellent opportunity for students to showcase wastewater treatment applications in the Rocky Mountain region to a nationwide audience, and to connect with a host of wastewater professionals.

-The competition has been a great success in the past, with student teams from universities in Rocky Mountain Region winning the National Competition in 2009, 2011, 2012, 2017, and 2018, and taking 3rd place in the National Competition in 2010, 2013 and 2014.Facility/Utility Sponsorship
+The competition has been a great success in the past, with student teams from universities in Rocky Mountain Region winning the National Competition in 2009, 2011, 2012, 2017, 2018, and 2019, and taking 3rd place in the National Competition in 2010, 2013 and 2014.

 The competition is also supported by sponsorship from a participating facility/utility.
 The participating facility/utility provides the problem statement for the competition, facility tours, final design reviews, and judging.
-This competition is a great opportunity for wastewater facilities to receive regional and national exposure, and to support the emerging professionals in the water/wastewater industry.
+This competition is a great opportunity for wastewater facilities to receive regional and national exposure, and to support emerging professionals in the water/wastewater industry.
 Please reach out if you are interested in involving your workplace as a facility/utility sponsor.